-- Take UV Man into full sunlight and observe how the UV beads do or do not change.
+- Take UV Kid into full sunlight and observe how the UV beads do or do not change.

-- In pairs or small groups, discuss ideas for why some materials protect UV Man better than others and share those ideas with the whole group.
+- In pairs or small groups, discuss ideas for why some materials protect UV Kid better than others and share those ideas with the whole group.

 5. Conclude.
 Summarize that we encounter UV radiation every day from sunlight.
 While some UV radiation is necessary for our health, too much can harm humans (and other living organisms).
 Overexposure to UV radiation causes the skin to burn, sometimes badly (ouch!!).
 Extreme or excessive burning of the skin can lead to skin cancer.
+UV radiation can harm our eyes, as well.
 Engineers and scientists test materials — just like the children did — to find ways to keep astronauts safe from UV radiation in space.
-On Earth, we can protect ourselves from harmful UV radiation by wearing protective clothing, using sunscreen, not staying out in the Sun for extended periods, and not expecting the shade to protect us.
-Challenge the group to continue testing UV Man’s protective materials in other settings, such as inside a car or outdoors on cloudy days.
+On Earth, we can protect ourselves from harmful UV radiation by wearing protective clothing, using sunscreen, wearing sunglasses, not staying out in the Sun for extended periods, and not expecting the shade to protect us.
+Challenge the group to continue testing UV Kid’s protective materials in other settings, such as inside a car or outdoors on cloudy days.

-Challenge the participants to use craft items to construct and decorate a space capsule for UV Man!
+Challenge the participants to use craft items to construct and decorate a space capsule for UV Kid!
 Offer a variety of building materials, such as: